hamzaijaz-dev/FastAPI-SQLAlchemy-Docker/README.md

 - Alembic: For Database Migrations.
 - SQLAlchemy: For ORM.
 - Pydantic: For Typing or Serialization.
+- Pytest: For test cases.
 - Poetry: Python dependency management and packaging made easy.
-(Better than pip)
 - Docker & docker-compose : For Virtualization.
 - PostgresSQL: Database.
 - PgAdmin 4: To interact with the Postgres database sessions.